 Continuing Care for Bipolar Disorder

-When it’s time for you to leave our hospital, our discharge planners will work with you to create an appropriate discharge plan.
+When it’s time for you to leave treatment for bipolar disorder our hospital, our discharge planners will work with you to create an appropriate discharge plan.
 We are firmly committed to continuity of care, and have several intensive outpatient programs for you to consider if you still feel the need for a relatively high level of structure provided in a bipolar disorder treatment center.
 These programs offer group sessions, individual therapy, supportive therapy, education, unstructured time to interact with peers, and experiential opportunities.
 Objectives of our outpatient programs are to improve mood, emotional tolerance and socialization skills, to build support systems, restore relationships, and work toward increased participation in activities.
-This program provides therapeutic activities for 3 hours a day three to five days per week in addition to any individualized components that may be part of your treatment plan.
+This bipolar disorder treatment program provides therapeutic activities for 3 hours a day three to five days per week in addition to any individualized components that may be part of your treatment plan.